 Street Rehabilitation Program

 The City of Centennial is regularly conducts street rehabilitation and creates a map of upcoming projects.
-Check back to this page for updates regarding the 2020 Street Rehabilitation Program.
+Click below to view the completed 2020 Street Rehabilitation Program.

 Mill and Overlay

 Streets receiving a mill and overlay treatment will have the surface of the road milled for the entire width of the street.
 A new asphalt surface will be placed on the roadway approximately 10 days after the milling is complete.
 Access will be provided by flaggers working in the construction zone.